thecodecousins/thecodecousins/content/contribute.md

 ![Example source tree](/example-tree.png)

-Then your assets can be included in the post using the full path (i.e. for the example, `/test-posts/img/cover.jpg` is the needed path to include the cover image).
+Then your assets can be included in the post using the full path with `content` folder as root (i.e. `/posts/test-posts/img/cover.jpg` is the needed path to include the cover image).

 ##### Letting us know 🎉🎉